The War of the Worlds (1968 radio drama): Disclaimers

-Subsequent remakes
+Subsequent remakes within and outside Buffalo

 1971: Jackson Armstrong was the DJ at the beginning of this broadcast replacing Sandy Beach.
 This version was edited down to 63 minutes from the 78-minute original.
 Kaye reprised Danny Neaverth's role in the 1968 broadcast, but added more emphasis on the aftermath of the adaptation from that year.
 This was rebroadcast in 1988 by the station in commemoration of the 50th anniversary of the original broadcast, then in 1998 and 2001.

 1973: Shane "The Cosmic Cowboy" was the opening DJ and the rest of the broadcast was identical to the version two years earlier albeit with Ron Baskin added as newscaster.
 However, this version was not a stand-alone broadcast as other WKBW-produced radio thrillers bookend the dramatization.
 Unlike the previous installments, the disclaimers of "This is a dramatization" has been placed before and after commercial breaks.
 WGWE rebroadcast this edition in 2012.

 1975: Considered by many to be the weakest of the versions, this edition contained sloppy editing done to eliminate on-air talent no longer with the station, notably Kaye, who would later become WPVI's Action News announcer until his death in 2012.
 Jim Quinn served as the disk jockey.

+1978: Coinciding with the 40th anniversary of the original Orson Welles' radio drama, KSEI in Pocatello, Idaho adopted the 1971 WKBW version for their own staging of "The War of the Worlds", using their news department personnel.

 1998: A totally new remake was produced by 97 Rock to commemorate the 30th anniversary of the first WKBW version.
 Kaye and Weinstein (in one of his last appearances before his retirement at the end of that year) reprised their respective roles in the original, while personalities such as Don Postles, Larry Norton, Erie County Executive Dennis Gorski and Mayor Anthony Masiello participated.
 This was rebroadcast in 2001.
-It will again be rebroadcast in 2018.
+It was rebroadcast a second time in 2018.